 Guidelines to Request a Diversity Waiver

 DEADLINE: December 15th, following your summer study abroad experience.
-Please submit your essay by emailing it to your Program Coordinator.
+Please submit your essay by emailing it to your study abroad advisor.

 Complete a six-page double-spaced (Times New Roman 12) paper.
 It should demonstrate: